North-West-Wind/CurseForge-CLI/README.md

 Written in Java.
 Designed for all platform and portable use.
 Note that this is not a launcher.
 It is just a modpack manager.
 Game launching still requires Minecraft launcher.
 #### Some mod searching tips
 Use [this website](https://superstormer.github.io/cf-search/) instead of CurseForge.
 It is way easier to search with it.
+Remember to enable "Show Project ID" on the left of the site, so you can easily copy the ID.
 ## Usage
 1. Download the "curseforge.zip" at the [release page](https://github.com/North-West-Wind/CurseForge-CLI/releases/latest).
 2. Extract it to your desire location.